tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

     If the implementation is hard to explain, it's a bad idea.
     If the implementation is easy to explain, it may be a good idea.
     Namespaces are one honking great idea -- let's do more of those!

+This is a good joke because it is also true (well, mostly).

+It can also be used as an interesting way to compare other programming languages to Python.

+(I am way too much amused by how the above gets syntax highlighted.)

 Too much other stuff to go into
 -------------------------------